 Really, we are all anti-heroes in our own stories when we’re honest about both the bad and the good that we’ve done.
 I think this is why the concept of an anti-hero is so broadly appealing in stories; it’s really just a well developed character.
 If a character doesn’t have a little darkness inside of them, they don’t feel real to us.

 In conclusion, I loved this book.
-It wove together the disparate threads from the previous four books very tightly.
+It tightly wove together the disparate threads from the previous four books.
 It was also the first to move almost entirely in a linear fashion, which was a big departure from the others.
 Finishing it makes me want to go back and reread book two, which was previously my least favorite, but I think the additional insight and perspective gained from reading five would make it much more interesting.
 The main narrative of book two chronologically lands right after the events of book five.
 I think that book five could be read before book two, and might even be best experienced in that order.

 Now begins the long wait for book six.